 How to apply

-If you would like to apply for a Bodleian Reader Card, you will be able to find further information about how you will need to proceed and what you will need to bring on the following pages:
+If you would like to apply for a Bodleian Reader Card, please see below for further information about how to proceed and what documents you will need to bring:

-The Bodleian Libraries welcomes applications from both academically affiliated and independent individuals conducting academic, professional or private research.
+The Bodleian Libraries welcomes applications from both academically-affiliated as well as independent individuals who are conducting academic, professional or private research.

-Library access can be provided to any individual on the establishment of a research need and the presentation of the required forms of identity.
+Library access can be provided to any individual upon establishing a research need, and presenting the required forms of identity.
 Applicants must normally be over 18 years of age to be considered for a Bodleian Reader Card.

-An appropriate research need will mean that you have a need to use the printed or electronic collections held by the Bodleian Libraries as part of academic, professional, or private research.
+An appropriate research need will mean a need to use the printed or electronic collections held by the Bodleian Libraries as part of academic, professional, or private research.

-If you have any further unanswered questions relating to the admissions process or requirements please contact us in advance of your visit.
+If you have any further unanswered questions relating to the admission process or requirements, please contact us before your visit.

 Rules of Conduct